Skip to main content

 • “No glitches, no crashes, just pure fun.”

-• “But, with the amount of glitches, server problems, and being unable to favorite your server so you have to play a secondary game of whack-a-mole on the refresh button until you find your server to even play the game—I can’t recommend it in its current state.”
+• “With the amount of glitches, server problems, and being unable to favorite your server—forcing a secondary game of whack-a-mole on the refresh button until you find your server to even play—I can’t recommend it in its current state.”

 • replayability